deepkhajanchi/ecosys/tutorials/GraphRAG.md

 [======================================================================================================] 100% (26/26)
 Query installation finished.
 ```

+> Note: if using standalone Tigergraph the data file can be downloaded and imported directly using the gsql command provided.

 #### Step 3: Run the demo via chat
 Open your browser to access `http://localhost:<nginx_port>` to access GraphRAG Chat.
 For example: http://localhost:80